RuaanKruger/chapmans-peak/README.md

 ### Further Reading
 There are many commands you can send to the emulator this way and the "geo" command used here is just the tip of the iceberg.

-All emulator commands cand be found here : https://developer.android.com/studio/run/emulator-console
+All emulator commands can be found here : https://developer.android.com/studio/run/emulator-console

 ## Special thanks
 To https://www.chapmanspeakdrive.co.za/ for maintaining one of the world's most scenic drives and for the usage of their imagery.